Surajv311/mDumpSWE/Understand-Again-Summarise/README.md

 Infos from books (to be updated WIP):
+(Book)- Spark: The Definitive Guide Big Data Processing Made Simple - Bill Chambers and Matei Zaharia

+Will be good if you have used a bit of spark before:
+C1
-(Book)- Spark: The Definitive Guide Big Data Processing Made Simple - Bill Chambers and Matei Zaharia Apache Spark is a unified computing engine and a set of libraries for parallel data processing on computer clusters.
+Apache Spark is a unified computing engine and a set of libraries for parallel data processing on computer clusters.
 For example, if you load data using a SQL query and then evaluate a machine learning model over it using Spark’s ML library, the engine can com‐ bine these steps into one scan over the data.
 The combination of general APIs and high-performance execution, no matter how you combine them, makes Spark a powerful platform for interactive and production applications.
 At the same time that Spark strives for unification, it carefully limits its scope to a computing engine.
 By this, we mean that Spark handles loading data from stor‐ age systems and performing computation on it, not permanent storage as the end itself.